Brian Bailey (sport shooter)

-Brian Bailey (20 August 1932 – 16 July 2022) was a British sports shooter.
+Brian Walford Bailey (20 August 1932 – 16 July 2022) was a British sports shooter.

 Shooting career

 He competed in the trap event at the 1972 Summer Olympics.
 He represented England and won a silver medal in the clay pigeon trap, at the 1974 British Commonwealth Games in Christchurch, New Zealand.

+Personal life

+Bailey, born at Edstaston, Shropshire, moved to nearby Wem at age four.
+He joined and worked in a family haulage and coal merchants business in the town, which in later life made him an Honorary Townsman.
+Bailey Close in the town is named for him.